top of page

 The Brexit Freedom Bill explained

 It would be an understatement to say that leaving the EU is a complicated process.
-In fact, there are as many as 50,000 EU laws and regulations that the UK is currently subject to that, as of 31 December 2023, will automatically lapse in the UK, unless restated or replaced.
+There are as many as 50,000 EU laws and regulations that the UK is currently subject to.
+As of 31 December 2023, these will automatically lapse in the UK unless restated or replaced.
 Can you imagine the chaos that would ensue if new laws were not put in place?

-As a result, the UK Government has established The Brexit Freedom Bill, or the Retained EU Law (Revocation and Reform) Bill as it is officially known, to review every regulation and put in place new or amended ones for the UK to follow.
-This is now going through the Houses of Parliament to allow a smooth end to the following of EU law.
+As a result, the UK Government has established The Brexit Freedom Bill, or the Retained EU Law (Revocation and Reform) Bill as it is officially known.
+This bill aims to review every regulation and put in place new or amended ones for the UK to follow.
+It’s now going through the Houses of Parliament to allow a smooth end to the following of EU law.

 What this means for employers

-This new bill will ensure that the regulations in place in the EU to protect workers' rights shall not suddenly end in December 2023.
-Instead, they shall not just be continued, but in fact, improved, where possible.
-But there's a lot of ground to cover, including:
+The new bill will ensure that the regulations in place in the EU to protect workers’ rights will not suddenly end in December 2023.
+Instead, they will not just be continued but, in fact, improved where possible.
+The areas of focus include:

-There is great speculation over what changes will be made and it may be sometime until we have clarification.
-When first announced, the promise was to create "regulations tailor-made to the UK’s own needs, cutting red tape and supporting businesses to invest, stimulating economic growth across the UK economy" so let's hope this happens!
+There’s significant speculation over the exact changes that will be made, and it might be a while before we get clarification.
+When first announced, the promise was to create “regulations tailor-made to the UK’s own needs, cutting red tape and supporting businesses to invest, stimulating economic growth across the UK economy.”
+We can only hope this promise is kept.

 To ensure that you remain up-to-date with the best advice possible over the course of this year, and don't fall victim to wild speculation, we have pulled together the following list of expert sites which are closely monitoring the Bill’s progress through Parliament: